jk4e/docs-1/content/guides/quickstart.md

 # run.log_code()
 ```

-That's it.
-Navigate to the W&B App at [https://wandb.ai/home](https://wandb.ai/home) to view how the metrics we logged with W&B (accuracy and loss) improved during each training step.
+Navigate to the W&B App at [https://wandb.ai/home](https://wandb.ai/home) to view how the logged metrics (accuracy and loss) improved during training.

-{{< img src="/images/quickstart/quickstart_image.png" alt="Shows the loss and accuracy that was tracked from each time we ran the script above. " >}}
+{{< img src="/images/quickstart/quickstart_image.png" alt="Shows the loss and accuracy that was tracked from runs." >}}

-The image above (click to expand) shows the loss and accuracy that was tracked from each time we ran the script above.
-Each run object that was created is show within the **Runs** column.
-Each run name is randomly generated.
+The image above shows the tracked loss and accuracy from each run.
+Each run object appears in the **Runs** column with a randomly generated name.

 ## What's next?

-Explore the rest of the W&B ecosystem.
+Explore the W&B ecosystem.

-1. Check out [W&B Integrations]({{< relref "guides/integrations/" >}}) to learn how to integrate W&B with your ML framework such as PyTorch, ML library such as Hugging Face, or ML service such as SageMaker.
+1. Check out [W&B Integrations]({{< relref "guides/integrations/" >}}) for information on integrating W&B with ML frameworks, libraries, or services.
-2. Organize runs, embed and automate visualizations, describe your findings, and share updates with collaborators with [W&B Reports]({{< relref "/guides/core/reports/" >}}).
+2. Organize runs, embed visualizations, describe findings, and share updates with collaborators using [W&B Reports]({{< relref "/guides/core/reports/" >}}).
-2. Create [W&B Artifacts]({{< relref "/guides/core/artifacts/" >}}) to track datasets, models, dependencies, and results through each step of your machine learning pipeline.
+3. Create [W&B Artifacts]({{< relref "/guides/core/artifacts/" >}}) to track datasets, models, dependencies, and results throughout the machine learning pipeline.
-3. Automate hyperparameter search and explore the space of possible models with [W&B Sweeps]({{< relref "/guides/models/sweeps/" >}}).
+4. Automate hyperparameter searches and explore potential models with [W&B Sweeps]({{< relref "/guides/models/sweeps/" >}}).
-4. Understand your datasets, visualize model predictions, and share insights in a [central dashboard]({{< relref "/guides/models/tables/" >}}).
+5. Understand datasets, visualize model predictions, and share insights in a [central dashboard]({{< relref "/guides/models/tables/" >}}).
-5. Navigate to W&B AI Academy and learn about LLMs, MLOps and W&B Models from hands-on [courses](https://wandb.me/courses).
+6. Visit W&B AI Academy for hands-on courses about LLMs, MLOps, and W&B Models at [courses](https://wandb.me/courses).